DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 as well as the internal `pathfinder` node (see [*`pathfinder`*](#pathfinder-node)).

-The runner makes usage of the standardized communcation model (implemented by `action_lib`) of providing a `MoveBaseGoal` to the `move_base` client, reacting to `MoveBaseFeedback` and `MoveBaseResult` messages.
+The runner makes usage of the standardized communcation model (implemented by `action_lib`) of providing a `MoveBaseGoal` to the `move_base`'s `ActionClient`, reacting to `MoveBaseFeedback` and `MoveBaseResult` messages.
-In particular, the runner creates a new `MoveBaseGoal` using the token's `x` and `y` coordinates and waits for the continuous `MoveBaseFeedback` to determine whether the TurtleBot is near the token's position using the euclidian distance as measurment.
+In particular, the runner creates a new `MoveBaseGoal` using the token's `x` and `y` coordinates and waits for the continuous `MoveBaseFeedback` messages to determine whether the TurtleBot is near the token's position using the euclidian distance as measurment.

-The `MoveBaserRunner` differentiates between two different states that the `MoveBaseResult` returns, indicating that `move_base` has stopped tracking the goal:
+The `MoveBaserRunner` differentiates between two different states that the `MoveBaseResult` messages returns, indicating that `move_base` has stopped tracking the goal:
 * `GoalStatus.SUCCEEDED` implying that the TurtleBot has reached the targeted token
-* Any other `GoalStatus` status which counts toward an internal failure count
+* Any other `GoalStatus` status, which counts toward an internal failure count

 Should the internal failure count fail for more than 10 (consecutive) times, the runner disables itself preemtively to avoid any further runs not resulting in finding the specified token.
 As a result, the `WallFollowerRunner` will get called by the `inspector` node to guarantee that the targeted token will get reached.